Surgical referral

 Surgeons assess the patient and their x-rays, CT or MRI scans.
 Scoliosis surgery often involves fusing the bones of the spine or rods might be inserted to hold the spine straight.
 New approaches such as tethering also may be an option.

 ScoliCare’s approach to finding the best scoliosis treatment for each patient is to start with accurate assessment, and then to discuss treatment options with patients and their family.
-The ScoliCare team works with scoliosis surgeons to co-manage surgical cases, and will recommend surgical referral where appropriate.

 Preventing or delaying scoliosis surgery